emcdona1/ocr_handwritten_labels/README.md

         - `nltk.download('averaged_perceptron_tagger')`
         - `nltk.download('maxent_ne_chunker')`
         - `nltk.download('words')`
-2. Open and edit Configuration.cfg file as needed - specifically the MySQL root password.
+2. Download your Google Cloud Service Account Key.
+Save the file in this main directory, e.g. `service_account_token.json`. ([Google Cloud help center](https://cloud.google.com/docs/authentication/production#cloud-console))
+3. Copy the `Configuration-plain.cfg` file as `Configuration.cfg`.
+    1. Edit the file to add your MySQL database password (in the `[DATABASE]` section, under `password={add-your-MySQL-password-here}`.
+    2. Edit the file to add the name of your service account token (in the `GOOGLE_CLOUD_VISION_API` section, under `serviceAccountTokenPath={name-of-your-service-account-token}`.
+    3. Update any other settings if desired.
-3. Open CreateDb.sql, CreateSPs.sql and CreateTables.sql in mysql and execute them (e.g. in MySQL Workbench) to create the database.
+4. From the DatabaseSetupScripts folder, open `CreateDb.sql`, `CreateSPs.sql` and `CreateTables.sql` in mysql and execute them (e.g. in MySQL Workbench) to set up the database.
-4. In conda terminl, execute `python BuildPlantDictionary.py` to build the plant dictionary (do not create new, as it takes a lot of time to build)
+5. In conda terminal, execute `python BuildPlantDictionary.py` to build the plant dictionary (do not create new, as it takes a lot of time to build).

 ## Execution
-1. In conda terminal, execute `python Start_SNS_Server.py` (it will start a SNS server which will provide service to suggest plant's scientific names)
+1. In one conda terminal, execute `python Start_SNS_Server.py` (it will start a SNS server which will provide service to suggest plant's scientific names)
-2. In a separate conda terminal with the same environment, execute `python main.py` (it will launch the application, which will use the server created on above step, if the server is not present/ready, it will create local search engine.)
+2. In a second conda terminal, activate the same environment, and execute `python main.py` (it will launch the application, which will use the server created on above step, if the server is not present/ready, it will create local search engine.)

 ## Usage Menus
 1. File >> Process Tag (As is)